 The Terrano is great for aggressive, heavy and rugged terrain, such as summiting a summer mountain with a backpack on.
 The Terrano is also only available on custom made Chacos.

 Any style of the sandal that Chacos makes is going to be top quality and great for any type of wear.
 Even if you aren’t planning to hit the trail on a Rock-N-Water style adventure, Chacos are worth the buy for their footbed support alone.
+We recommend taking a few weeks to break in your chacos before wearing them on adventure, to avoid the blisters that can ruin your trip.
 Not only are these sandals durable and grippy, they also have a great arch support while still being comfortable.